poleval/2025-gender-inclusive-llms/README.md

 🅰️ **Subtask**

-To evaluate the ability of LLMs to generate gender-inclusive language, their outcomes are compared against gold standard test instances.
+To evaluate the ability of the gender-inclusive LLM to generate gender-inclusive language, its outcomes are compared against gold standard test instances.
 The normalised LLM-generated texts are evaluated with the primary metric:

 * *F<sub>1</sub>-measure* (see [Normalisation procedure](#procedure) for details how to normalise LLMs' outputs).